nicoleorzan/P1.2_seed/Assignements/A08_IMPI_PingPong_Orzan.md

 # IMPI Benchmark (ping-pong) to measure latency among MPI processes assigned on different cores

 The aim of today’s exercise was to run intel MPI ping-pong benchmark among to processors within a node and try to estimate latency and bandwidth.
-I worked on node cn07-33.
+I worked on Ulysses on the node cn07-33.
 To execute the IMPI benchmark, first of all I had to load the following module:
 ```
 module load impi - trial /5.0.1.035